ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/06--architectural-design-patterns/06-2-2--microservices--lanarky--dotenv--uvicorn--openai/README.md

   **/.env
   ```

 - You must pay to work with OpenAI API.
-I paid $5.95 one-time for a current month.
+I paid $5.95 one-time to gain the simplest access to OpenAI models.

 - Run `app_with_openai_api` and write a message to check whether the OpenAI API works as expected.

-- First run the `llm_service` service and then the `client` client separately.
+- In different terminals, first run the `llm_service` service and then the `client` client.